What We Do:

-In all emergency programming, Street Child works closely with UN/IASC Education and Protection Cluster structures.
+In all emergency programming, Street Child works closely with the UN/IASC Education and Protection Cluster structures.

 Each emergency is different, bringing its individual challenges.
-However, in every situation, we do what we can to protect children and education in, and after, emergencies - and distinctively, we do so by placing local actors, and communities, at the heart of our action.
+However, in every situation, we do what we can to protect and educate children in (and after) emergencies - and distinctively, we do so by placing local actors, and communities, at the heart of our action.

 In conflict-impacted North East Nigeria, we are presently operating learning centres in internally displaced persons (IDP) settlements.
 In Abuja, we are supporting IDP mothers from the North East so they can better afford the costs of education through livelihoods support.

 In the immediate aftermath of the 2015 earthquake in Nepal we worked with UNICEF and local NGOs to distribute school materials and construct temporary learning centres (TLCs).
 Over the course of 2016 and 2017 we have worked with UNICEF and other partners to construct over 400 classrooms in villages hit by the earthquake.

 When Ebola began to fade in Sierra Leone and Liberia in early 2015, Street Child played a massive role in the nationwide post-Ebola school re-opening processes, working alongside UNICEF, governments, other charities and communities to re-open schools as quickly as possible.